douglas-shanks/diffapp/README.md

 discretised with Q1 finite elements.

-The purpose of this is primarily to test PETSc solver/preconditioners.
+The purpose of this is primarily to test PETSc solver/preconditioners in an small application.

 Compile: make diffapp (change PETSC_DIR to local PETSc installation)